Code-Institute-Submissions/astro-mat-PP2/README.md

 ### Home Page - Improv Launch Pad

-The landing page of the website is the Improve launchpad as this is seen as the main function of the site.
+The landing page of the website is the Improv launchpad as this is seen as the main function of the site.
 There is a simple header that allows straightforward navigation

 ![Landing Page - Improv Launch Pad](docs/readme_images/landing_page.jpg)